rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 <span class="caption">Listing 19-25: Calling `fly` on an instance of
 `Human`</span>

-Running this code will print `*waving arms furiously*`, which shows that Rust called the `fly` method implemented on `Human` directly.
+Running this code will print `*waving arms furiously*`, showing that Rust called the `fly` method implemented on `Human` directly.

 To call the `fly` methods from either the `Pilot` trait or the `Wizard` trait,